Gary Mex Glazner

 To promote the first National Poetry Slam, Glazner used such "unpredictable" ideas as hiring a circus barker outside of the venues in which the slams were happening "like at the freak show at Coney Island", selling hot dogs from a vendor during the slam, and the use of a "PoJ Kit," which Glazner described as a mobile DJ unit wherein poets can perform and broadcast their poems onto the street while being driven around in Glazner's car.

 Glazner's relationship continued with the Poetry Slam movement.
 In 1993, he helped organize the fourth National Poetry Slam held in San Francisco again.
 In 2000, he organized the "Slam America" bus tour, which involved "38 live poetry shows in 32 cities over 30 days with more than 100 poets."
 The poets in tour would perform and tour together in various "legs" as the tour bus as they traveled to the 2000 National Poetry Slam held in Providence, RI.
 The tour resulted in the documentary, "Busload of Poets."

 Glazner also edited the anthology Poetry Slam: The Competitive Art of Spoken Word, which was published by Manic D Press in 2000.
 The book "documents 10 years of poetry slams, with 100 poems from national slam champions and a dozen essays on how to run a slam, winning strategies, tips for memorizing poems, and more."

 In addition to his work in the Poetry Slam community, Glazner has authored four books: 2002's Ears on Fire: Snapshot Essays in a World of Poets (La Alameda Press), 2005's How to Make a Living as a Poet (Soft Skull Press), 2006's How to Make a Life as a Poet (Soft Skull Press), and 2014's Dementia Arts: Celebrating Creativity in Eldercare (Health Professions Press).

 Glazner was poet-in-residence at Desert Academy in Santa Fe, New Mexico, 2005–2006.
-His Precision Poetry Drill Team was featured on National Public Radio's All Things Considered: "New Mexico School Lets Students Letter in Poetry".
+His Precision Poetry Drill Team was featured on National Public Radio's All Things Considered: